yunseok/stupid-scripts/README.md

 ## SpyOnYourEx

-Script to spy on my ex-girlfriend by downloading her stories and her pictures automatically when she submit a new picture to instagram
+Script to spy on my ex-girlfriend by downloading her stories and her pictures automatically and anonymously when she submit a new picture or a new story to instagram, it includes metadata from the profile, pictures, etc...

+It watches if my ex did something every 30 minutes or 1 hour, this can be changed depending on the user, I personally use every 12 hours.
+So if you want to use this you'll need to execute the login script first then the elizabeth script while having a machine open...
+You can use Heroku or any cloud-based thing to execute this script.
+I personally use my Shadow PC

+Elizabeth, if you're reading this, how the fuck did you find this?
+Also, call me.

 ## LogRefresher